jasonbayton/11ty/_src/projects/privacy-policy/index.md

 - **Anonymised Device Information**: Retained for 90 days.
 - **Business and Contact Information**: Not retained.
 - **Messaging data**: Defined by contractual SLA
+- **Location data**: Not retained, not uploaded to BAYTON infrastructure

 ## Data Removal

 The majority of BAYTON projects data is non-identifiable, and used for analytics & support, the following exceptions apply:

 - MANAGED ARCHIVER may be configured to back up messaging data to PING servers if an organisation chooses to avoid setting up their own infrastructure.
-- Managed configuration data (e.g licensed organisation ID) applied across all projects is used for licensing & support, which may identify an organisation.
+- Managed configuration data (e.g. licensed organisation ID) applied across all projects is used for licensing & support, which may identify an organisation.
-- MANAGED INFO may be configured to store device location reports in PING servers if an organisation chooses to avoid setting up their own infrastructure.

 Should you wish to remove data associated with your use of BAYTON project applications, please: